DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 ## Initialize ECS Compose-X

-You will need to setup some permissions to validate the templates with AWS CloudFormation, Lookup AWS resources and etc when using ECS Compose-X commands.
+You will need to setup some permissions to validate the AWS CloudFormation (CFN) templates, Lookup AWS resources and etc when using ECS Compose-X commands.
 For more information about the configuration, see [AWS Account configuration](https://github.com/compose-x/ecs_composex/blob/main/docs/requisites.rst#aws-account-configuration) and [Permissions to upload files to S3](https://github.com/compose-x/ecs_composex/blob/main/docs/requisites.rst#permissions-to-upload-files-to-s3).
 If your AWS account has administrator permissions, then it is not required to do so.

-Upon setting up the appropriate permissions, run this command which enables some ECS settings and create a default S3 bucket [required by ECS Compose-X](https://github.com/compose-x/ecs_composex/blob/main/docs/requisites.rst#aws-ecs-settings):
+Upon setting up the appropriate permissions, run this `ecs-compose-x` command which enables some ECS settings and create a default S3 bucket [required by ECS Compose-X](https://github.com/compose-x/ecs_composex/blob/main/docs/requisites.rst#aws-ecs-settings):
 ```
 ecs-compose-x init
 ```